dilipthakur87/react-native-redux-todo-firebase/README.md

   - Splitted reducers to handle different states specifically - Used combineRedcers to combine the different reducers so as to act similar to that of a single reducer to make it more readable
   - Used connect() to connect the React component to a Redux store and then dispatch actions to create the todo
   - Used action creators and action types for proper code management and better readability
+  - Integrated firebase to store, retrieve todos as well as updates firebase while marking status to complete/incomplete

 ## Features

-  - Add Todos and display the list
+  - Add Todos and display the list with firebase
-  - Mark todos complete and incomplete
+  - Mark todos complete and incomplete with firebase

 ### Installation